frumania/aws-alexa-hana-playground/1. Run SAP HANA Quick Start/README.md

 ## Step 3 - Add Dependency

-Open the **package.json** file and add the dependency for the AWS SDK for nodejs = "aws-sdk": "^2.433.0"
+Open the **package.json** file and add the dependency for the AWS SDK for nodejs = "aws-sdk": "^2.433.0", required to access AWS Cloud Formation.

 ![image](../assets/1_alexa-hana-sbx_-_AWS_Cloud9.jpg)